tychonievich/graphics/md/text/iterative-methods.md

 2. Tweak the guess to come closer to satisfying the constraints
 3. Repeat until the constraints are close enough to being satisfied

-The variation in iterative approaches comes in how the compute the tweak to apply in step 2.
+The variation in iterative approaches comes in how they compute the tweak to apply in step 2.
 There are three common ways to do this:

 Gauss-Sidel